rxrossi/fv-client/notes.md

 ## Clients
 + [ ] clicking the client goes to view one, this view one shows last sales for it

+# Writing acceptance test

+What needs to be tested
+- index
+  - check if the right components load
+- list (view many)
+  - check if the right component load
+  - check if props are correct (one for empty list, other for many?)
+- viewDetail (view one)
+  - check if the right component load, check if the props are correct
+- edit
+  - check if the right component load, check if the props are correct
+  - change the values (maybe without using the actual form?), assert if the right API call was made
+- delete
+  - check if the right component load, check if the props are correct
+  - check if that on confirm, the right action is called

+# Acceptance, Container and Connected Container tests

+## View
+Assert that it calls the correct API Url on mount Asserts that its dumb component received the response as props

+## Form Add
+Assert that it can change the values
+Assert that it calls the correct API Url with correct values

+## Form Edit
+Assert that it calls the correct API Url on mount - it might like clients/1/edit and might be necessary to fetch the data Asserts that its dumb component received the response as props Assert that it calls the correct API Url with correct values on submit

+## Delete
+Assert that the dumb component did mount
+Assert that it calls the API correctly

+The difference between writing unit tests of containers and acceptance tests both will need the redux store anyway, the difference is that acceptance adds the react router

+# Testing a form
+## Presentational
+  - Check if the fields calls handleChange correctly
+  - check if submit calls the handleSumit correctly
+  - check if clear form will call handleClear correctly (basically asserting that the onChange, onClick and onSubmit functions are being called correctly)
+## Container
+  - pass values
+  - assert if the functions of componentDidMount were called correctly
+  - check if clicking on submit will call the handleSumit with the given values
+  ---
+  (assert that the lifeCycle functions are called as expected) (assert that its non lifeCycle methods are working as expected, like submit, that uses the values received by props)
+## Connected Container
+  - mount a store with the values
+  - assert that the presentational component has the values of the store
+  - assert that the presentational component did receive the correct handleChange, handleSubmit and handleClear actions ?
+  ---
+  (assert that the Container received the necessary functions and the necessary props not used by the presentational) (assert that the Presentational received the necessary props (values and functions not used directly on the container) handleClear does not need to be called on Container for example)